-We have recently introduced a number of new products, and, in connection with recent joint ventures and internal development, we will be introducing additional new products in the future.
+We have recently introduced a number of new products, and, in connection with a recent joint venture and internal development, we will be introducing additional new products in the future.
 The commercialization of new products involves substantial expenditures for research and development, production and marketing.
 We may be unable to successfully design, develop or manufacture these new products and may have difficulty penetrating new markets.